GoogleCloudDataproc/hadoop-connectors/gcs/CONFIGURATION.md

 When configured, a specified authorization handler will be used to authorize Cloud Storage API requests before executing them.
-The handler will throw `AccessDeniedException` for reject requests if user does not have enough permissions (not authorized) to execute these requests.
+The handler will throw `AccessDeniedException` for rejected requests if user does not have enough permissions (not authorized) to execute these requests.

 *   `fs.gs.authorization.handler.impl` (not set by default)